 Best places to visit in the Philippines

-Both tourists and locals agree that these are the best places to visit in the Philippines:
+According to both tourists and locals, these spots are the best places to visit in the Philippines:

 We start things off with what might not seem like the most exciting recommendation – the capital city Manila.
 Almost all international flights land there, so you are bound to visit Manila whether you like it or not.
 The only alternative is to fly directly to Cebu instead, but that’s only possible if you arrive from another Southeast Asian country, as there are no direct flight to Cebu from other parts of the world.